+For example, neurons in the 1, 2, and + Input CAs are externally activated.
+This causes a cascade of activation within these CAs leading to many neurons firing in each step.
+After 10 steps, external activation is removed.
+If the Internal net were isolated, those CAs would continue to run indefinitely.
 Activation is passed from the Input 1, 2, and + CAs to the 1, 2, and + Internal CAs causing them to ignite.
 In turn activation is passed from the ignited Internal CAs to the Rule net.
 Since the 1, and + CAs are active and they are antecedents of all of the rules, all of the rules receive some activation.
 Inhibitory connections between the Rule CAs causes the rules to compete.
-As the $if1+2 \rightarrow 3$ rule is the only one with three antecedents active, it receives more activation than other rules and wins the competition and it ignites.
+As the $if 1+2 \rightarrow 3$ rule is the only one with three antecedents active, it receives more activation than other rules and wins the competition and it ignites.

-When the $if1+2\to 3$ CA ignites, it sends activation to the 3 Internal CA and also inhibits the Internal 1, 2, and + CAs.
+When the $if1 + 2 \rightarrow 3$ CA ignites, it sends activation to the 3 Internal CA and also inhibits the Internal 1, 2, and + CAs.
 More or less simultaneously, the done CA ignites and the 3 Internal CA ignites.
-Next, the Done CA turns off the Input 1, 2, and + CAs, while the Internal 3 CA inhibits the Internal 2 CA. The combination of fatigue in its own neurons, loss of activation from the Input net, and suppression from the Internal 3 and Rule CA causes the 1, 2, and + Internal CAs to shut down.
-Finally, the inhibition from the Internal 3 and Done CAs causes the $if1+2\to 3$ Rule CA to shut down.
+Next, the Done CA turns off the Input 1, 2, and + CAs, while the Internal 3 CA inhibits the internal 2 CA. The combination of fatigue in its own neurons, loss of activation from the Input net, and suppression from the Internal 3 CA and the Rule CA causes the 1, 2, and + Internal CAs to shut down.
+Finally, the inhibition from the Internal 3 CA and the Done CA causes the $if1 + 2 \rightarrow 3$ Rule CA to shut down.